tsladecek/gosqlgen/README.md

 - `ipv6` - string will be formatted as ipv6 (xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx)
 - `time <format>` - string will be formatted as time in given format.
 The format should be a string of valid go format (e.g. RFC3339, Kitchen, etc.)

+> [!NOTE]
-*Format specifiers* dictate some specific format of the output strings.
+> *Format specifiers* dictate some specific format of the output strings.
 Only one must be supplied.
-The tool will not raise any errors if more are used within the tag.
-In such case, the last (right most) format specifier will be used
+> The tool will not raise any errors if more are used within the tag.
+In such case, the last (right
+> most) format specifier will be used

 ## Install